-We understand that green lawns are, to many Americans, the epitome of a neat and prosperous neighborhood, but we are working to change that perception through education and example, as our future — and particularly that of our children and grandchildren, depends on it.
+We understand that green lawns are, to many Americans, the epitome of a neat and prosperous neighborhood, but we are working to change that perception through education and example, as our future -- and particularly that of our children and grandchildren, depends on it.
 Why not join our movement to protect our food and water supply by carving out some of your lawn and replacing it with plants that are both beautiful and useful?
-To learn more about how to do that, click here.

 On Saturday, November 19, Bound by Beauty will help plant a butterfly garden at a local preschool.
 There is no irrigation there, which doesn't pose a major challenge as so many native nectar and butterfly host plants are very drought-tolerant once established.
 Among the drought-tolerant natives we will plant are Lantana depressa, Porter weed, Seashore ageratum, Beach verbena, wild petunia, and Privet senna.
 Non-natives include Chaya, or Mexican spinach, and Plumbago auricolata.

 Read more about the threats to our precious aquifer here.